Eligibility criteria

 To be suitable for a Data Graduate role, you should have most or all of the following skills:

-- Proficient data technical skills
+- Strong data technical skills.

-- Strong communication skills
+- Strong communication skills and collaboration skills.

-- Strong critical thinking and problem-solving skills.
+- Critical thinking and problem-solving skills.

 Benefits